Best ND 500 For Your Buck

 ISO Shutter and Aperture in Mid Day

-I could see 10 stops from the Lee Big Stopper being slightly better because of this.
-With that extra stop of ND you could lower your f-stop a little bit while still maintaining a 30" second shutter.
-You could always go down to 15" if you like as well, but I really like 30.
+I could see 10 stops from the Lee Big Stopper being slightly better if you needed a longer shutter.
+With that extra stop of ND you could lower your f-stop a little bit while still maintaining a 30 second shutter.
+You could always go down to 15 if you like as well, but I really like 30.